SteveJustin1963/tec-Blizzard-s-Rift/README.md

 # tec-Blizzards-Rift
-simple tec1 version of Blizzard's Rift
+make a simple tec1 version of Blizzard's Rift

 ### Ref